Chart Color Schemes

 Elderslie - Narellan lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Elderslie - Narellan's population is approximately 14,626 as of November 2025.
-This figure represents an increase of 607 people since the 2021 Census, which reported a population of 14,019.
-The change is inferred from the estimated resident population of 14,666 in June 2024 and an additional 168 validated new addresses since the Census date.
-This results in a population density ratio of 955 persons per square kilometer.
-Over the past decade, Elderslie - Narellan has shown resilient growth patterns with a compound annual growth rate of 4.6%, exceeding the SA3 area's growth rate.
-Natural growth contributed approximately 67.1% of overall population gains during recent periods.
+Elderslie - Narellan's population is 14,683 as of November 2025.
+Between the 2021 Census and this date, there has been an increase of 664 people (4.7%), reflecting a population of 14,019 in 2021.
+This increase is inferred from the estimated resident population of 14,666 as of June 2024 and an additional 168 validated new addresses since the Census date.
+The population density is 959 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
+Over the past decade, Elderslie - Narellan has shown resilient growth with a compound annual growth rate of 4.6%, outpacing its SA3 area.
+Natural growth contributed approximately 67.1% of overall population gains during recent periods, though all drivers including overseas and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Considering projected demographic shifts, an above median population growth is expected for national statistical areas.
-The area is projected to grow by 3,178 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 22.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, an above median population growth is expected, with the area projected to grow by 3,178 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 21.5% over these 17 years.

 Frequently Asked Questions - Population